dk14/wolfram-mega/docs/matching.md

 - or a consensus of existing parties

 ### Exponential explosion
-`ContractTerms` are meant to represent a contract with predictable execution time (Marlowe expressiveness).
+`OfferTerms` are meant to represent a contract with predictable execution time (Marlowe expressiveness).
 This approach also ensures that funds won't stuck in an escrow.

 Careless use, however, can put contracts at the risk of  explosion, over-choicefullness.